First Baptist Church of

 2011 - We celebrated our 160th Anniversary with a Fellowship Dinner.
 Pastor Emeritus Robert Becker spoke, calling us to stay focused on what the Lord will yet do through our congregation.

-2012 - On a typical Sunday morning today you'll see about 150 in our worship service.
+Today, on a typical Sunday morning you'll see about 90 in our worship service.
 Our Church family is made up of people from every racial group, speaking over a dozen languages, but worshipping together in the unity given to us by the Lord Jesus Christ.
 Many of our members serve in areas of our ministry that include children, youth, and adult programs, plus special outreach ministries.
-This outreach is extended through our missionary family who presently serve in the United States, Brazil, Canada, Central America, Eastern Asia, Hong King, Italy, Philippines, Siberia, and Thailand.
-M.B.
+This outreach is extended through our missionary family who presently serve in the United States, Brazil, Canada, Central America, Eastern Asia, Italy, Philippines and Siberia.

 |Over recent decades we have been blessed by a number of men of God who have served as Assistant Pastors, Youth Pastors and Interim Pastors.
 Among these are David Ashworth, Lamont Blowe, Michael Clement, Howard Crist, Mark Dail, Timm Gearhart, Gary Holden, Andrew Kamphausen, Steve Lorenz, Bill Stoll, Jeremy Van Sant and Phillip Van Wart.
 Of special note is the Rev. Donald Brueschwyler, who served our church so well in various ways and in February 2000 went to be with the Lord he served.
 He is missed by many here at Bloomfield and at the churches he served.
 To God be the glory.|